elastic/kibana/packages/kbn-babel-preset/README.md

 `@kbn/babel-preset/webpack_preset` is usually placed directly in your `webpack` configuration.

+`@kbn/babel-preset/jest_preset` is usually used by referencing the babel transformer at `src/dev/jest/babel_transform` in your jest config.

 ***NOTE:*** If you're transpiling code that will be run in both the browser and node you must transpile your code twice, once for each target.
 Take a look at the build tasks for `@kbn/i18n` to see how that can look.